 Intensive practice in speaking Spanish for students who have already gained a knowledge of beginning-level grammar and vocabulary.
 Class is conducted entirely in Spanish.
-Prerequisite: one year of college-level Spanish or instructor's permission.
-(Previously SPA 250)
+Prerequisite: one year of college-level Spanish or instructor permission.

 Intermediate Conversational Spanish • 1 - 5 Credits